Chesterfield schools will welcome all students back Monday, a move some teachers oppose

 Because of the coronavirus pandemic, Clark does not feel safe going back into the classroom.
 Chesterfield County Public Schools has other plans.

-On Monday, all sixth through 12th-graders, approximately 34,000 students, will join the nearly 28,600 students already back in school.
-Sections of the school system’s student population have returned to school since September.
+On Monday, all sixth- through 12th-graders, approximately 34,000 students, will join the nearly 28,600 students already back in school.
+Sections of the school system’s enrollment have returned to school since September.

 The decision to send back the final cohort divided the health panel charged with making a determination, which voted 3-2 against its own metrics last month to return students.

-Hanover welcomed students who wished to return back into classrooms Sept.
-8. Henrico County Public School elementary students will be permitted to return Nov.
+Hanover brought back students who wished to return to classrooms Sept.
+8. Henrico County Public Schools elementary students will be permitted to return Nov.
 30. Meanwhile, Richmond Public Schools officials are doubtful about an in-person return come the spring.

 “The numbers are going up!
 I really don’t want my children or myself exposed like this.
 My children are staying virtual but as a single mom I have to work.
 I am thinking of working somewhere else,” read one comment.